-Conclusion
+11. Conclusion

-"What we find changes who we become" (Morville, 2005).
+"What we find changes who we become" [22].
 The main issue is centred on where we look at first for what we search.
 We are increasingly turning to the Web in the flat world to look for information or services.
 What we look for may be as varied as ordering a pizza to eat, an MP3 file of a song to listen to, the full-text of a novel or the video of a movie that we wish to download from Amazon to read/view, or a 3D model of Michelangelo's David to view and to do research on.
 Services offered by Google may give an idea as to the wide range of searches that users perform on the Web (e.g., Google Scholar, Images, Groups, Maps, News, Video, Earth, Book Search, Blog Search, Answers, Froogle, Fight, and many others).

 What we find in libraries and museums changes who we become, too.
 Yet, these repositories are no longer the first stops of users when searching for information, even though they may still offer the best and most authoritative resources and services.
 Almost 90% of users consult search engines first.
+Users still stop by because the overwhelming majority of traditional sources such as books, local collections and cultural heritage resources are not on the Web yet and they can be found only in libraries and museums.
+But this might change soon.
+Library and museum resources and services need to be conveniently available on the network.